 Not everyone has this egg white vaginal discharge.
 This is not necessarily a problem, and many people conceive successfully without it.
 However, it could signal a problem with your fertility.
 This is because, in the absence of the type of mucus that encourages sperm, you may be ovulating each month but producing mucus which is not sperm-friendly.
 This makes it more difficult for sperm to survive and reach the egg.
 If this is your situation, it’s worth talking to a fertility specialist for advice.
 This could be as simple as reviewing any prescription medication you are on to check whether it is preventing the production of sperm-friendly mucus, drinking more water to ensure you are well hydrated, or asking for advice about lubricants which are water-based and non-spermicidal.

 You can read more about the signs of high fertility or the causes of female infertility in our IVI blog articles, or check what a brown discharge means.
 If you have concerns about your fertility and need to get some professional advice, just get in touch with us as IVI.
+Call us or leave your details in the web form, and our international team will contact you to schedule your first appointment.

 Comments are closed here.